Nikesh2020x/CODTECH-DATA-SCIENCE/README.md

 DURATION : 4 WEEKS
 MENTOR : NEELA SANTHOSH

-"A collection of task completed during my data science internship at codtech IT solutio
+"A collection of task completed during my data science internship at codtech IT